kevinweber/lazy-load-for-videos/readme.txt

 `https://www.youtube.com/watch?v=dkfQFih23Ak&list=PLRQFBJ3mkjnxaPhAVOzjxxv_0yr8XE0Ja` (the other format - `https://www.youtube.com/playlist?list=...` - is not supported currently).
 Note that playlists are not working when you're using the pre-/post-roll feature.

+= Where do I report security bugs? =
+You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/site-reviews).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 = Known bugs - this plugin may not work correctly when one of the following plugins is activated... =
 * "YouTube" (https://wordpress.org/extend/plugins/youtube-embed-plus/)
 * "Shortcode Embeds" extension within Jetpack, see answer above (https://jetpack.me/support/shortcode-embeds/)